This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A cystocele is a condition where a part of your bladder falls into your vagina because of weakened or stretched pelvic muscles.
-In some cases your bladder may begin to slip through your vaginal opening.
+A cystocele is a condition that causes a part of your bladder to fall into your vagina because of weakened or stretched pelvic muscles.
+Your bladder may begin to slip through your vaginal opening.

 - You have a fever.